lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

 - The Consumer fetches a per‑CPT assets payload from the Publisher: `{ version, layout, layout_type, css }`.
 - Toggle: “Use Publisher Styles” in settings.
 When enabled, the remote CSS string is cached by version and enqueued per CPT.
 - Auto‑enqueue: Styles are enqueued when rendering shortcodes and also automatically on local CPT single and archive views.
+- Image controls from Publisher (height, object‑fit, align, width/min/max) are baked into the shipped CSS and applied on Consumers.
 - WYSIWYG meta styling: brand classes (`.cphub-color-primary`, `.cphub-color-text`) map to the CPT’s Primary/Text colors; inline `color:` is preserved.

 ### Global CSS